WhalenSITHS/Markdown-vscode/vscode.md

 **Auto Rename Tag** Automatically rename paired HTML/XML tag, same as Visual Studio IDE does.

-**Bracket Pair Colorizer Two** I AM NO  USING THIS VSCODE HAS ADDED THE OPTION NATIVELY INTO VSCODE!

 **Color Highlight** This extension styles css/web colors found in your document.

 **HTML5 Boilerplate** This extension provides the standard HTML boilerplate code used in all web applications.